 The Schizophonics kicked off 2014 with a new single, "Can't Take It," on the Munster label.
 "It's a three song 7-inch," says Lety Beers.
 "Pat did the cover art himself, and the photo is a cell phone shot by our friend and fellow musician Angie Walton from Duping the Public at a Tin Can show.
 These songs were inspired from our summer tour with El Vez.
 We did a Spain and Italy tour where we had loads of people asking if we had any vinyl.
 Along the trip, Inigo from Munster Records was there, and we just got to talking about how much the people there were sill such avid record collectors, and he offered to put out a single for us."

 Mike Stax from the Loons also helped with some of the music production.
 "You can hear his harmonies, hand claps and tambourine on two of the tracks," says Lety.
 In September 2014, the band was named Best Hard Rock at the San Diego Music Awards.

-They spent early December 2017 on a 10-day European tour with the reunited Rocket From the Crypt.
+An album called Land of the Living dropped in 2017 via Sympathy For The Record Industry.
+They spent early December of that year on a 10-day European tour with the reunited Rocket From the Crypt.

 May 2019 found them touring New Zealand as a trio featuring Pat and Lety Beers alongside bassist Blake Lindquist, beginning May 24 in Auckland and concluding June 2 in Gisborne.